Open-EO/openeo-aggregator/docs/pages/configuration.md

 as defined in the [`openeo-python-driver`](https://github.com/Open-EO/openeo-python-driver) framework project).

-The most important config value is `aggregator_backends`, which defines the backends to "aggregate".
+The most important config value is `aggregator_backends`, which defines the backends to include in the federation.

 ```python
 config = AggregatorBackendConfig(